LipengNing/RBF-Propagator/readme.txt

 This package is used to estimate the diffusion propagator using radial basis functions.
 Other functions for NRRD/Nifti file reading and writing are also needed to run this package.
-Some of these functions can be found via http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image
+One package for reading/writing Nifti files in Matlab can be downloaded via http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image

-Demo_CollectIndices.m	       the main file that illustrates how to use this package to collect scalar indices.
+Demo.m	       the main file that illustrates how to use this package to collect scalar indices.

 CollectIndices.m 	       the file that computes scalar indices